aique/lairotcaf/README.md

 We expect you to provide the main core model of the solution: a set of classes/functions/modules in the language of your choice that can describe the main relationships between entities and any supporting materials you find useful (database schemas, diagrams, etc).
 Please make it as lightweight as possible: no need to use web frameworks or provide the finished solution, the goal is to see how you model and code the domain logic.

 For any other specification of the system that's not directly stated in the exercise, feel free to interpret it as you see best.

+## Resolución de cuestiones

+- The description of the main user actions in this e-commerce website.
+Explain how they would work in detail.
+- *The product page*: This would be a read operation, performed when you need to display the page of a product (a bicycle) for the customer to purchase.
+How would you present this UI?
+How would you calculate which options are available or not?
+How would you calculate the price depending on the customer's selections?
+- The "add to cart" action: Following the previous point, the product page should have a button to "add to cart" after the customer has made some specific selection.
+What happens when the customer clicks this button?
+What is persisted in the database?
+- The description of the main workflows from the administration part of the website, where Marcus configures the store.
+- The creation of a new product: What information is required to create a new product?
+What changes in the database after performing this action?
+- The addition of a new part choice: How can Marcus introduce a new rim color, for example?
+Can you describe the UI?
+What changes in the database after this action?
+- Setting up prices: How can Marcus change the price of a specific part (like the diamond frame type) or specify that some combinations of choices have particular prices?
+How does the UI look?
+How does the database change to store this information?